tanjaiLic6/weather-app/README.md

 Weather app created with REACT JS.
-Data is fetched from free API - https://openweathermap.org It is showing weather forecast for 5 day by hours.
+Data is fetched from free API - https://openweathermap.org It is showing weather forecast for 5 days by hours.